ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 activates trigger without P1 being in range
 * Vehicles no longer alter P1's camera if P2 uses it
 * Key Doors react to P2
-* Westopolis Triggers activate immediately
+* Westopolis Triggers & Computer Room react to P2

 ## Other Known Issues (Not planned to be fixed)